riadahmedzakir/spring-java-microserice/README.md

 - RabbitMQ on docker as message bus
 - Setting asymmetric encrption for token secret
 - Spring Rest Template For Clientside load balancing
+- Replacing Rest Template with feign Client to communicate between microservices